How Intern Connects to Your Tools

 Step 1: OAuth authorization

-When you connect a tool, Intern uses OAuth 2.0 — the same standard used by every major app.
+When you connect a tool, they use OAuth 2.0 — the same standard used by every major app.
 You sign in with your existing account and grant specific permissions.
-Intern never sees or stores your password.
+They never see or store your password.

 Step 2: Permission scoping